 Your water heater is probably the most underappreciated machine in your home.
-Really – without your water heater, you don’t have any of these luxuries:
+Really – without your water heater, you wouldn’t have any of the following:

 - Warm baths

 - Disinfected dishes

 - Disinfected towels and sheets

 Given the significance of the water heater, do you truly know much about it?
 We’re here to provide a couple things to think about when it comes to replacing, maintaining, and servicing your water heater.

 The typical lifespan of residential water heaters is about ten to twelve years.

 Natural gas and electric water heaters will commonly last about a decade before you need to look into replacing the water heater.
 If you are not sure what age your water heater is, the date the unit was manufactured will be shown in the serial number which is located on the label on the water heater tank.